natty11q/LayersNLogic/Docs/Engine/GameClass.md

 ```

-this gives you direct access to the winodw however this may cause problems if they are not handled properly as you will need to manually setup the window and run it.
+this gives you direct access to the window however this may cause problems if they are not handled properly as you will need to manually setup the window and run it.

-It is reccomended that you handle the window setup from using the Game class's `CreateWindow` funciton however you may want to create your own if you are making your own windowmanager that may need to handle multiple windows for example.
+It is recommended that you handle the window setup from using the Game class's `CreateWindow` function however you may want to create your own if you are making your own windowmanager that may need to handle multiple windows for example.

 ```python